chriskalv/ethClock/README.md

 + [Adafruit Monochrome 1.3" Display (Qwiic-compatible)](https://www.adafruit.com/product/938)
 + [SparkFun Qwiic SHIM](https://www.sparkfun.com/products/15794)
 + [SparkFun Qwiic Cable](https://www.sparkfun.com/products/14427)
++ [MicroSD Card](https://www.westerndigital.com/products/memory-cards/sandisk-high-endurance-uhs-i-microsd#SDSQQNR-032G-GN6IA) (pretty much any will do)

 ## Setup
+#### I. Data Preparation
+1. Create the API key that is needed in order to request the current Ethereum block:
+    1. Head over to [Etherscan.io](https://etherscan.io/) and create an account.
+    2. Go to _[My Profile](https://etherscan.io/myaccount)_ --> _API Keys_ --> _Add_, then enter a name and create the key.
+2. Create the API key that is needed in order to get the current temperature:
+    1. Head over to [OpenWeatherMap.org](https://openweathermap.org/) and create an account.
+    2. Go to _[My API Keys](https://home.openweathermap.org/api_keys)_, enter a name below _Create Key_ and hit _Generate_.
+3. Convert the address, for which the temperature should be displayed, into longitude/latitude coordinates with help of [LatLong.net](https://www.latlong.net/convert-address-to-lat-long.html).

+You will need to paste both API keys and the data for langitude and latitude into the `ethclock.py` script later on, so you might want to already paste them somewhere you can find them quickly.

+#### II.
+Device Work
 1. Flash [Pi OS](https://www.raspberrypi.com/software/) onto the microSD card (SSH enabled), assemble the hardware and make the device connect to your WiFi.
 2. `sudo apt-get update && sudo apt-get upgrade -y`
 3. Install the Adafruit SSD1306 library in order for your display to work.
-You can find the Instructions [here](https://learn.adafruit.com/monochrome-oled-breakouts/python-setup)
+You can find the Instructions [here](https://learn.adafruit.com/monochrome-oled-breakouts/python-setup).
-4. Create the API key that is needed in order to show the current ETH block:
-  1. Head over to [Etherscan.io](https://etherscan.io/) and create an account.
-  2. Go to __[My Profile](https://etherscan.io/myaccount)__ --> __API Keys__ --> __Add +__  --> Enter a name and create the key.
-5. Create the API key that is needed in order to display the current temperature:
-  1. Head over to [OpenWeatherMap.org](https://openweathermap.org/) and create an account.
-  2. Go to __[My API Keys](https://home.openweathermap.org/api_keys)__, enter a name below __Create Key__ and hit __Generate__.
-  3. Make sure the __Status__ of the newly generated key is set to 'active'.
-7. Copy the `ethclock.py` file to your device and edit the 'Global Settings' section of the script:
+4. Copy the `ethclock.py` file to your device and edit the **Global Settings** section at the top of the script:
-   - Paste your API keys from Etherscan and Openweather into the script
+    1. Paste your API keys from Etherscan and Openweather as well as your longitude/latitude data into the script.
+    2. Change the displayed language and temperature scale to your liking.
-   - Make sure to edit permissions of files/folders, so the script can read, write and execute adequately (`sudo chmod 777 -R` your shazampi folder)
+5. Make sure to edit permissions of files/folders, so the script can read, write and execute adequately (`sudo chmod 777 -R ethclock.py` will do)
-   - Make `ethclock.py` autostart on bootup
+6. Make `ethclock.py` autostart on bootup.
+Some instructions on how this can be done are [here](https://transang.me/three-ways-to-create-a-startup-script-in-ubuntu/).
+7. If you want to disable the green status LED on the Pi Zero board, which some people find annoying, you can find out how to do that in [this]((https://www.cnx-software.com/2021/12/09/raspberry-pi-zero-2-w-power-consumption/) post.

 ## Case
 + [GeeekPi Transparent Acrylic Case for Raspberry Pi Zero](https://smile.amazon.de/gp/product/B07MGFRHHR)